ctn/ragcun/docs/archive/CLEANUP_SUMMARY.md

 - Environment variable configuration (not needed)

 **Now:**
-- Model path is passed as parameter to `GaussianRetriever`
+- Model path is passed as parameter to `IsotropicRetriever`
 - Configuration is in code or function arguments
 - Simpler, more explicit